 Leakage current

-Leakage current flowing from power input lines to the ground.
-According to the technical standards for electrical equipment, leakage current is required to be 1mA or less.
-When the insulation resistance decreases due to causes such as insulation failure at terminal parts or moisture in electrical and electronic equipment, leakage current increases.
-An increase in leakage current can not only cause equipment malfunction but also poses a risk of electric shock.
+Leak current flows from the power input line to the ground.
+According to the Electrical Equipment Technical Standards, the leakage current must be 1mA or less.
+When the insulation resistance decreases due to faulty insulation at terminal sections or moisture in electrical and electronic devices, the leakage current increases.
+If the leakage current becomes large, it can not only cause equipment failure but also pose a risk of electric shock.

-A ground fault circuit interrupter (GFCI) is a device that cuts off the circuit when this leakage current exceeds the specified value.
-It typically operates when the current exceeds 30mA, which is the threshold considered safe for the human body.
+A ground fault circuit interrupter cuts off the circuit when this leakage current exceeds the specified value.
+Normally, it operates when the current exceeds 30mA, which is the threshold considered safe for the human body.